DamirTukayev/taskmanager/README.md

 ### Features
 - Create, update, delete, and view tasks.
-- Visualize tasks in a calendar with highlighted task dates.
 - Real-time task management and status updates.
 - Responsive UI with Vuetify components.